Yukio Hatoyama: Prime Minister (2009–2010)

 Hatoyama entered his prime minister career with a high approval rating.
 The DPJ promised to end lavish spending on public works projects associated with LDP and to divert that money to tax cuts and subsidies for households.
 Expectations were high that he would break strongly with the policies of the LDP.

-Hatoyama's popularity soon began to falter after the DPJ struggled to meet the high expectations they set in the midst of a sliding economy.
-In May 2010 he faced a possible no confidence vote, and on 2 June 2010, Hatoyama announced that he would be resigning as Prime Minister.
+Domestic policy

 Although Yukio Hatayoma was prime minister for less than a year, he had a wide range of achievements to his name by the time that he left office.
 Amongst his achievements included: